evolvingweb/puppet-apt/README.md

 To begin using the APT module with default parameters, declare the class

     include apt

-Puppet code that uses anything from the APT module requires that the core apt class be declared.
+Puppet code that uses anything from the APT module requires that the core apt class be declared/\s\+$//e

 Usage
 -----

 Using the APT module consists predominantly in declaring classes that provide desired functionality and features.

 ### apt

 `apt` provides a number of common resources and options that are shared by the various defined types in this module, so you MUST always include this class in your manifests.